 Line 4 Overspeed Limit The overspeed range, from Line 3 at 104% (or Line 3a at 106%, if applicable) can extend to an upper speed limit of 108%.
-If needed for demonstration of 100% CMCR power operation during sea trials, operating in this overspeed range is only permissible in the presence of the engine builder.
+If needed for demonstration of 100% CMCR power operation during sea trials, operating in this overspeed range is only permissible in the presence of an authorised engine builder representative.
 However, the specified torsional vibration limits must not be exceeded.